-General Harries telephoned Hornblow and told him that only when verification of the armistice news came through either from Paris or General Pershing’s AEF Headquarters at Chaumont would he believe the war was over; and that before then there would be no victory celebrations at the Army Base to celebrate victory.
+General Harries telephoned Hornblow and told him that only when verification of the armistice news came through either from Paris or General Pershing’s AEF Headquarters at Chaumont would he believe the war was over; and that before then there would be no victory celebrations at the Army Base.

-“Astounded at the suddenness with which truth had been given to the odd rumor that had hovered over Brest all day”, and a remark, at the end of his article, that the armistice rumour “was present in Brest before Admiral Wilson’s receipt of the message from Paris”, were the other insertions about the alleged Brest armistice rumours during 7 November 1918 that Hornblow made because of Howard’s complaints about his failure to mention them in his pre-published article.
+“Astounded at the suddenness with which truth had been given to the odd rumor that had hovered over Brest all day”, and a remark at the end of the article that the rumour “was present in Brest before Admiral Wilson’s receipt of the message from Paris”, were the other rumour-insertions Hornblow made in ‘Amazing Armistice’ following Howard’s comments about his ‘Fake Armistice’ article.

-In one sense, what they allegedly told Hornblow – that “no word of any armistice had reached [them]” – was true: they would not have received any official notification of a signing of the German armistice on 7 November.
-However, they certainly knew about the armistice rumours, and may have been surprised to hear they had reached Brest as well.
-But it is unlikely that they did not tell Hornblow when he telephoned them that similar unconfirmed armistice rumours were circulating in Paris and elsewhere.
+In a sense, therefore, what they allegedly told Hornblow – that “no word of any armistice had reached [them]” – was true, in that they would not have received any official notification of a signing of the German armistice on 7 November.
+However, they certainly knew about the rumours, though they may have been surprised to hear they had reached Brest as well.
+And it seems likely they would have told Hornblow about them, warning him they were unconfirmed and most probably false.

-Fred Cook gave the impression that he remained at the Army Base when he returned there to give General Harries the peace news, he did not see Howard again until the following day – in the La Dépêche building where Howard was using the newspaper’s telegraph line to Paris.
+Fred Cook, however, gave the impression that, after leaving Navy Headquarters (alone) and returning to the US Army Base to give General Harries the peace news, he did not see Howard again until the following day – in the La Dépêche building where Howard was using the newspaper’s telegraph line to Paris.

 [The Evening Star, Wednesday, November 11, 1925, p4, under ‘Real “False Armistice” Story Is Now Told By Eyewitness’.]

 Howard had reserved a table at La Brasserie de la Marine, and six of them in all arrived there for dinner.
 The restaurant was packed with revellers – “everywhere, noise, din, madness”, a “pandemonium of gaiety”.

 Into the middle of it all, an orderly from the US Army Signal Corps entered the restaurant, found their table and handed Hornblow a message.
-(After contacting G-2 Headquarters earlier to tell them about the peace news in Brest, the Lieutenant had left instructions for any information arriving from Military Intelligence in Paris to be taken to him without delay.)
-Hornblow deciphered the message at the table; it had come from a Major Robertson, his “immediate superior in Paris”, and revealed the devastating words:
+Hornblow deciphered it at the table; it had come from a Major Robertson, his “immediate superior in Paris”, and revealed the devastating words:

 “We had not yet ordered our dinner – not even the drinks which were to precede it.”

-Howard recalled that, before they had ordered anything to drink or eat, an orderly arrived at the restaurant with a message for him from Admiral Wilson.
-[My italics] The message stated that the Admiral had received information from Paris, “via his direct signal-corps wire”, that the armistice news was “unconfirmable”.
-And explained that he had not been able to “get in touch … personally” with Howard because he had left Brest for the evening.
+He recounted that, before they had ordered anything to drink or eat, an orderly arrived at the restaurant with a message for him from Admiral Wilson.
+The message stated that the Admiral had received information from Paris, “via his direct signal-corps wire”, that the armistice news was “unconfirmable”, and that he had not been able to “get in touch … personally” with Howard because he had left Brest for the evening.
 Accompanied by Hornblow, Howard “went immediately to the office of La Dépêche ….”
 [My italics]

 [Howard 1936, pp 85-86]

-Thus, in his 1936 account Howard had altered the fact (acknowledged in his 1921 letter) that the orderly arrived with the message for Hornblow – presumably because the fiction of having the message arrive for him from Admiral Wilson fitted better into his own narrative of events that day.
+Here, Howard evidently altered the fact (acknowledged in his 1921 letter) that the orderly arrived with the message for Hornblow, presumably because having the message arrive for him from Admiral Wilson fitted better into his own overall narrative of events that day.

 “Howard spent most of the night trying to get information ….”

-Howard seized upon this, desperately hoping now that “premature” armistice news meant “true, but not properly released” and might be officially confirmed later on.
-And spent “most of the night trying to get information from his own Paris office”.
+Howard seized upon this, desperately hoping now that “premature” armistice news meant “true, but not properly released” and might be officially confirmed later on, and then spent “most of the night trying to get information from his own Paris office”.
 When this forlorn hope was dashed “the world collapsed about Howard’s ears”.

-It is surprising therefore that when Howard came to write his version of what he did after dinner, he condensed it into just five sentences, offering no insights into his personal feelings that evening, and omitting the very details he criticised Hornblow for overlooking in his 1921 pre-publication article.
+It is surprising therefore that when Howard came to write his version of what he did after leaving the restaurant, he condensed it into just five sentences and omitted the very details he had criticised Hornblow for overlooking.

 “I went immediately to the office of La Dépêche ….”

 He and Hornblow left the restaurant and went straight to the La Dépêche building.
 Here Howard prepared a cablegram “stating that Admiral Wilson’s first bulletin had been followed by a second stating that the original statement was now held to be unconfirmable”.
-It was transmitted to New York City (with a Brest date line) “approximately two hours after the first one”.
+It was transmitted to New York City “approximately two hours after the first one”.
 [This would have been around 6:20 pm.]

 Not until much later that evening – when the newspaper’s private telegraph opened – was Howard able to contact his Paris office and obtain information about the armistice news (it had been impossible to communicate earlier “for censorship reasons”).
 They told him of the “celebrations under way in America” that had followed the release of his armistice news from New York City.

 [Howard 1936, pp 85-86 and 89]

-(In between the five sentences containing the above details, Howard devoted nearly three pages of text to an exposition of what he believed had happened to his after-dinner, ‘news-unconfirmable’ cablegram whose release in the United States was delayed until late morning on 8 November 1918.
+In between the five sentences containing the above details, Howard devoted nearly three pages of text to an exposition of what he believed had happened to his ‘armistice news unconfirmable’ cablegram, the release of which in the United States was delayed until late morning on 8 November 1918.
 He did send it, but presumably not until after he and Hornblow had first received the information from Admiral Wilson (about which Howard is silent in his 1936 memoir), and not, as he claims above, “immediately” after leaving the restaurant – and therefore before finding the Admiral.
 The delayed cablegram was the third one he sent that day, not the second as claimed above.
-The second one reported the peace celebrations in Brest.)
+The second one reported the peace celebrations in Brest.

-Howard offered a somewhat different version of the evening’s events in his 9 November 1918 letter to Phil Simms, for he gave him the impression he had heard the armistice denial news from French sources, and had spent the evening (alone) trying to find out what was going on.
+Howard offered a somewhat different version of the evening’s events in his 9 November 1918 letter to Phil Simms, for he gave him the impression he had heard the armistice denial news from French sources, and had spent the evening alone trying to find out what was going on.